olumidebalogun1/Analyzing-Revenue-and-Profitability-for-Strategic-Growth-with-R/README.md

 **🛠️ Data Preparation**:
 - Compiled, formatted, cleaned, and transformed the raw data into a unified and consistent dataset.
--	✅ Addressed missing values, removed duplicates, and handled outliers to improve data reliability.
+-	✅ Addressed missing values, removed duplicates, and **handled outliers to improve data reliability**.
 -	✏️ Corrected spelling errors and adjusted data types to ensure accuracy and consistency.

 **🧩 Data Enhancement**:
--  Created calculated variables to support deeper and more meaningful analysis.
+-  Created **calculated variables to support deeper and more meaningful analysis**.

 **📊 Exploratory Data Analysis (EDA)**:
 - Conducted detailed exploratory analysis using graphical visualizations and statistical techniques to uncover trends, patterns, and relationships within the data.